nviennot/irb-config/README.md

     cd ~/.irb
     make install

-The following gems will be installed for all your installed rubies:
+It installs all the required gems for all your installed rubies.

-    pry pry-doc pry-rails pry-nav pry-stack_explorer coderay awesome_print gnuplot

-Furthermore, when you install a new ruby, these gems will be automatically installed.
+Furthermore, these gems will be automatically installed when you install a new ruby.

 To update the repository, run